gogamarra/Automated-ELK-Stack/README.md

 Only the **Jump-Box-Provisioner** and **ELK-Stack** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses and restricted to specific Port traffic:
 - **157.131.129.224, Port 22**: Referring to the Administrator's console connection via SSH.
 (RSA Key Required.)
 - **Blue Team, Port 5601**:  ELK (Kibana) dashboard requests from user's browser.
 (NOTE: For the purpose of this excercise,the Blue Team's external network was not defined and uses unsecure http-port 80.
 In real a world scenario, additional hardening would be added to make communication secure such as adding VPN or https/site certificates between the external Blue team and the ELK server.
-Switching SecAAS (Security as a Service) from the cloud could also be considered.)
+Switching to SecAAS (Security as a Service) from the cloud could also be considered.)

 Machines within the network can only be accessed and configured by **Jump-Box-Provisioner** VM.
 - **Jump-Box-Provisioner** Private IP Address is 10.0.0.4